First responders are the everyday heroes that just don’t get enough credit for the lifesaving acts that they perform daily.

 In NBC’s Emergency!, we go back to Los Angeles and way back in time to the 70s.

 Though the show was primarily centered around paramedics and the medical staff in the fictional LA hospital, the two main characters are both paramedics and firefighters from Squad 51 of the LA County Fire Department.

 Despite being fictional, most of the rescues conducted on this firefighter TV series were based on real stories from a real fire station’s logbook.
 To lend to the realistic portrayal, the actors even had to undergo basic paramedic training!

 At the time the series aired from 1972 to 1977, becoming a paramedic was just starting to gain popularity as a profession.
 Emergency! was so iconic that it has been credited with influencing and expanding the EMS services in America.
 When it first aired, there were only 12 paramedic units in North Amerie.
 But after the finale, several states had already expanded their services.

 The show’s influence is so significant that after it ended, there were six additional TV movies based on the show.
 And some of the show’s memorabilia have even made their way into the National Museum of American History and the Los Angeles County Fire Museum.

-The last two shows on our list move across the Atlantic.
+The next three shows on our list move across the Atlantic.

 The first, ITV’s London’s Burning, moves to the fictional Blackwall fire station and its members of the London Fire Brigade.
 It premiered in 1988 and ran for 14 seasons before concluding in 2002.
 And was based on the original two-hour TV movie of the same name.